-(3) Filing Documents After a Case Has Been Sealed.
+(d) Procedures for (3) Filing Sealed Cases and Documents in After a Case Has Been Sealed Cases.

-A party must file, in the Salt Lake City clerk's office, an electronic PDF-formatted copy of the document(s) on a clearly labeled digital storage medium, consistent with those approved in the court's ECF Procedures Manual.
+Documents initiating or filed in a sealed case must be submitted to the clerk's office A party must file, in paper, along with the Salt Lake City clerk's office, an electronic PDF-formatted copy of the document(s) on CD, DVD, or other a clearly labeled digital storage device medium, consistent with the procedures outlined those approved in the court's CM/ECF and E-Filing Administrative Procedures Manual.
 Parties are not required to file paper copies of the documents.

-(d) Access to Sealed Cases.
+(d) (e) Access to Sealed Case Dockets and Documents.
+Cases.

-The clerk's office will not provide access to or information contained in a sealed case, unless otherwise directed by the court.
+The elerkclerk's office will not provide access to or information contained in a sealed case dockets or provide copies of sealed documents, unless orderedotherwise directed by the court.

-DUCivR 15-1 AMENDED PLEADINGS
+DUCivR 15-1 AMENDED COMPLAINTSPLEADINGS

-- (a) A party moving under Fed.
+- Parties A party moving under Fed.
 R. Civ.
-P. 15(a)(2) for leave to amend a pleading must attach the following as exhibits to the motion: - (1) the proposed amended pleading, and - (2) a redlined version of the proposed amended pleading comparing it with the pleading sought to be amended. - (b) A party proceeding without an attorney is exempt from the requirements of subsection (a)(2) of this rule. - (c) A party who has been granted leave to file must subsequently file the amended pleading with the court.
-The amended pleading filed must be the same pleading proffered to the court in subsection (a)(1), unless the court has ordered otherwise.
+P. 15(a)(2) for leave to amend a complaint pleading must attach the following as exhibits to the motion: - (1) the proposed amended complaint as pleading, and - (2) a redlined version of the proposed amended pleading comparing it with the pleading sought to be amended. - (b) A party proceeding without an exhibit to the motion for leave to file. attorney is exempt from the requirements of subsection (a)(2) of this rule. - A party who has been granted leave to file must subsequently file the amended complaintpleading with the court.
+The amended complaintpleading filed must be the same complaintpleading proffered to the court, in subsection (a)(1), unless the court has ordered otherwise.

-DUCivR 5.1-1 NOTIFICATION OF CLAIM OF UNCONSTITUTIONALITY
+DUCivR 245.1-1 NOTIFICATION OF CLAIM OF UNCONSTITUTIONALITY